Melvo12/SQL-learning-Daniel/README.md

 # SQL-learning-Daniel
-This a repository for my educational purpose.
+This a portfolio of many types of exercises that I did in order to show my capabilities.